hnodriturbo/KEST/áfangi 2/Lokaverkefni/Lokaverkefni-Markdown-3.md

   - *I opened wf.msc and from there added 2 new inbound rules.
 One for allowing ping request and other for blocking all inbound traffic.
 See the screenshot.*

 #### Images/Screenshots
-- *Add any relevant images or screenshots here.*
 ![Firewall configuration](./images/wf.jpg)

 ---

 ## Chapter 5: Networking (30%)